CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 PART Rev 2803 DETERMINING THE AVERAGE LEVEL OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

-(a) Municipal assessment data sheets shall be used as part of a sales assessment ratio study used in the equalization process.
+(a) Assessing officials shall submit municipal assessment data to the department as part of a sales assessment ratio study used in the equalization process.

 New Hampshire Department of Revenue Administration